Linda Fruhvirtova vs. Anna Blinkova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Linda Fruhvirtova vs. Anna Blinkova Trends and Insights

-- On hard courts, Fruhvirtova has played 24 matches over the past year, totaling 21.5 games per match while winning 46.2% of games.
+- Fruhvirtova has played 21.5 games per match in her 24 matches on hard courts over the past 12 months.

-- Blinkova has played 54 matches in the past 12 months across all court surfaces, averaging 21.4 games per match and winning 51.6% of those games.
+- Blinkova has played 54 matches in the past year across all court types, averaging 21.4 games per match and winning 51.6% of those games.

-- Blinkova has played 33 matches on hard courts in the past year, and has averaged 21.2 games per match and 9.6 games per set while winning 51.6% of games.
+- On hard courts, Blinkova has played 33 matches and averaged 21.2 games per match and 9.6 games per set.

-- This is the first time that Fruhvirtova and Blinkova have played in the last five years.
+- This is the first time that Fruhvirtova and Blinkova have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.